rajprashanthr/dt-interview-exercise/INTERVIEW.md

 # UI Developer Interview Exercise

 You will be building a small React app to show client and sales data.
-The user will be able to interacat with this data by filtering and browsing through it based on basic criteria.
+The user will be able to interact with this data by filtering and browsing through it based on basic criteria.

 Use the following design mock up as a reference for the app look and feel:
 - [Design Mock Up](design-mockup.png)